charts that evokes the ability to navigate a place, usually by ship or some sort of vehicle. In this case all you need is imagination.

 EDGE OF THE UNKNOWN

-“The idea of lots of parallel universes is incredibly intriguing,” says Trefil.
+as it does.
+Each smaller bubble then becomes its own universe.“The idea of lots of parallel universes is incredibly intriguing,” says Trefil.
 “It’s a very different way of looking at the universe.
 We’ve had notions of parallel universes before, but now we have a good theoretical basis—string theory.”

 Asked what he would want to know if he could have one question about the universe answered, Trefil replies, “What is dark energy?
 It controls the whole future of the universe.”